learn-co-students/ttt-7-valid-move-ruby-intro-000/README.md

 ## Overview

 In our previous Tic Tac Toe lab, we build a method, `#position_taken?`, that checks to see if the user's submitted position is free or already filled with a token.
 This is a type of **validation**.
-Our `#position_taken?` method protects our game from breaking when the use (accidentally or otherwise) submits a position that isn't available.
+Our `#position_taken?` method protects our game from breaking when the user (accidentally or otherwise) submits a position that isn't available.

 Our validation is still incomplete however.
 What if a user submits a position that isn't even on the board?
 A more complete validation might look something like this: